tensor2flow/gone/README.md

 ```

 ### You can load all routers from directory
-First create your folder and file, for example `routers\main.php` and
+First create your folder and file, for example as `routers\main.php` and
 write here

 `routers\main.php`